eiffel-community/eiffel-intelligence/wiki/markdown/subscriptions.md

 We will go through how to write some example requirements in a subscription based on the below aggregated object.
 What you see in the aggregation is the extracted content from Eiffel events.
-Aside from that Eiffel Intelligence has also added an extra "_id" key with the value of the start event.
+Aside from that Eiffel Intelligence has also added an extra _id key with the value of the start event.
-This "_id" serves as an index in Mongo DB to speed up searches in the database.
+This _id serves as an index in Mongo DB to speed up searches in the database.
 The below aggregation is based on the [Artifact rules](https://github.com/eiffel-community/eiffel-intelligence/blob/master/src/main/resources/rules/ArtifactRules-Eiffel-Agen-Version.json).

 **Aggregation from several Eiffel events:**